Leefarmer83/Translate-It/README.md

 # pronunciation.html
 When a user selects Pronunciation from the toolbar, they land on the Pronunciation page.
 The table on this page lists the letters from the Lithuanian alphabet, how that letter sounds in English, together with an English word to illustrate an example of the sound in an English word.
 # add_category.html
-Once logged in, users can Manage Categories.
+Once logged in as Admin, users can Manage Categories.
 Users click on the Add Category button, and are taken to a form where they can input the name of a new category.
 Users click on the Add Category button to have the category added.
 The new category appears under the prepopulated categories.
 The new category can be edited.
 Users can cancel the edit, or enable their changes by clicking on the Edit_Category button.
 The new category can be deleted by clicking on the delete button.
 A warning pop up message appears to notify the user that this cannot be undone.
 Users can opt to cancel by clicking on the cancel button, or complete the delete by clicking the delete button.
 # edit_category.html
-Users can edit the pre-populated categories, and any categories they have added, by clicking on the edit button.
-In the Edit Category form, users can edit the category name.
-Users can opt to cancel by clicking on the cancel button, or complete the edit by clicking on the Edit_Category button.
+Admin can edit the pre-populated categories, and any categories they have added, by clicking on the edit button.
+In the Edit Category form, admin can edit the category name. admin can opt to cancel by clicking on the cancel button, or complete the edit by clicking on the Edit_Category button.
 # edit_words.html
 When a user searches for a word, and the word is returned, they have the option to edit the word.
 The edit function allows the user to change the category, English word for example the spelling, the Lithuanian translation, useful information, and how the word is used in a sentence.
 To complete the editing, users click the Edit Word button at the bottom of the form.

 Users can also delete the word by clicking on the delete button.
 If a user opts to delete, a pop up appears with a warning message, reminding the user that the action cannot be undone.
 Users can then click delete or opt to cancel.
 # manage_categories
-Once logged in, users can Manage Categories.
+Once logged in as admin, users can Manage Categories.
 Users can add a category by clicking on the Add Category button.
 Existing categories can be deleted or edited.
 If a user opts to delete the category by clicking on the delete button, a pop up message warning tells the user that this action cannot be undone.
 Users can choose to delete, or cancel the deletion.
 If a user opts to edit a category, they click on the edit button and are taken to  the Edit Category form where users can edit the category name.
 Users can opt to cancel by clicking on the cancel button, or complete the edit by clicking on the Edit_Category button.
 # Future Features
+contact for adding categories
+Click to hear function on words and pronunciation Capture email addresses if website goes public